 We move at night.

-We have to move at night now, because they’ve seen your face and they’ve seen my face and now they’re printed on the walls of diner bathrooms and telephone poles.
+We have to move at night now, because they’ve seen your face and they’ve seen my face and now they’re printed on the walls of diner bathrooms and struggling bars.
 “We’re on TV,” I choke through a fistful of gas station sandwich.
 The television monitor, flecked with blood, buzzes with some deep black it ripping through the side of a minivan.

 “Did it have to be them?”
 I ask.